Humberside Airport: Operations

 Humberside International has a CAA Public Use Aerodrome Licence (Number P739) that allows flights for the public transport of passengers or for flying instruction.
 It has an amount of general aviation activity, with five resident flying clubs and organisations offering fixed wing and rotary training.
 In May 2011, Weston Aviation opened a fixed-base operation (FBO).
-This will be the first dedicated FBO at the airport, where the company has also opened a regional charter sales office, to promote and develop the use of business and private aviation in Yorkshire and the Humber.
+This was the first dedicated FBO at the airport, where the company has also opened a regional charter sales office, to promote and develop the use of business and private aviation in Yorkshire and the Humber.

 Airlines and destinations

 The following airlines operate regular scheduled flights to and from Humberside: